minGPT-Style Addition Example #

 but each step still records a fresh autograd tape and synchronizes parameter refs through the

-persistent device parameters plus compiled/fused graph
+throughput requires persistent device parameters plus compiled/fused graph execution.

 Reference: https://github.com/karpathy/minGPT/tree/master/projects/adder.